JaneliaSciComp/G4_Display_Tools/docs/condition_tutorial.md

 ![Video panel](assets/videoGen.png)

 Enter a frame rate of 60 or less and click Generate Video.
 A window will pop up asking you to name the video and browse to the location where you want to save it.
-Do this and click "Save."
+Do this and click *Save*{:.gui-btn}.

 A progress bar will appear that looks like this: ![Progress bar](assets/videoGenProgress.png)